Partakithware/VeloxOS/README.md

 # VeloxOS

 A hobby x86-64 "operating system/kernel" (in quotes yes...) built from scratch targeting UEFI firmware directly.
 No GRUB, no BIOS compatibility layer.
 VeloxOS boots via its own `BOOTX64.EFI` application, initialises a complete hardware abstraction stack, and launches a graphical desktop environment backed by a custom filesystem.
+(To start desktop: enter "desktop" no quotes)

 ---